IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/valid-opportunity-codes.md

 BOSS is an internal application for IBM Systems Lab Services (now known as Systems Technology Expert Labs) that facilitates running the services-based business.
 The two major components of the application are Opportunity Management and Financial Management.
 So, when BOSS ID is being referred to, it is an opportunity ID inside BOSS.

+_**Note:** Only accepted BOSS IDs are active green revenue engagements with a valid WBS code.
+Cost recovery engagement IDs are currently not included._
 ### **Who has access to these BOSS IDs?**

 All Systems Technology Expert Labs should have access to the tool.
 But only certain consultants are assigned to the specific BOSS / Opportunity ID.
 BOSS URL is at [https://boss.limited-use.ibm.com/](https://boss.limited-use.ibm.com/).
 Login using your w3id credentials for access.